 Since commencing operations in October 2007, substantially all our efforts have been dedicated to our research and development ("R&D") activities, including developing tenapanor and developing our proprietary drug discovery and design platform.
 We realized our first product sales of IBSRELA® (tenapanor) in March 2022.
-As of September 30, 2022, we had an accumulated deficit of \$790.8 million.
+As of June 30, 2023, we had an accumulated deficit of \$824.0 million.

-We expect to continue to incur substantial operating losses for the foreseeable future as we commercialize IBSRELA, seek to gain approval for XPHOZAH® (tenapanor) for the control of serum phosphorus in adult patients with CKD on dialysis; prepare for the potential commercialization of XPHOZAH, if approved; and incur manufacturing and development cost for, tenapanor.
-To date, we have funded our operations from the sale and issuance of common stock and convertible preferred stock, funds from our collaboration partnerships, which includes license fees, milestones and product supply revenue, as well as funds from our loan agreements with our lenders.
+We expect to continue to incur substantial operating losses for the foreseeable future as we invest in the commercialization of IBSRELA, seek to gain approval in the U.S. for XPHOZAH® (tenapanor); prepare for and commercialize XPHOZAH in the U.S., if approved; and incur manufacturing and development cost for tenapanor.
+To date, we have funded our operations from the sale and issuance of common stock and convertible preferred stock, funds from our collaboration partnerships, which includes license fees, milestones and product supply revenue, funds from our loan agreements with our lenders, as well as from sales of IBSRELA.